Many people with a diagnosis of dementia or Alzheimer’s continue to live at home with the right support.

 Bedroom adaptations for dementia

 A person’s bedroom should be safe, functional and a calming environment.
-People with dementia can get anxious or confused during the evening and night.
+People living with dementia can get anxious or confused during the evening and night.
 It may be necessary to have overnight care in addition to the following changes:

 • Install a motion-censored night light near the bed and on the landing